rrocharoberto/pagamento-services/ExemploDM112_GAE/README.md

-appengine-skeleton
+ExemploDM112_GAE
 =============================

-This is a generated application from the appengine-skeleton archetype.
+This is an example project application to deploy in Google App Engine.